Filesystems¶

 and /projects

 filesystems.
-In addition, separate scratch
+In addition, a separate /scratch/alpine

-separate, high-performance filesystems designed to support intensive,
+a separate, high-performance filesystem designed to support intensive,

 parallel I/O operations.

-users.
-As a result, all compute jobs should write to the appropriate
+for high-performance I/O may negatively affect the environment for all users.
+As a result, all compute jobs should write to the/scratch/alpine

 filesystem.
-Users performing intensive I/O on the /home
+Users performing intensive I/O on the/home

-filesystems will have their jobs terminated and may
+filesystems will have their jobs terminated and may have their accounts temporarily disabled.

-The Home Filesystem¶
+The Home Filesystem#

 Every user is allocated 2 GB of space on the /home